Updated on 30-12-2020

 Some famous ghazal singers are Gulam Ali, Jagjit Singh, Noor Jehan, Pankaj Udhas, Penaz Masani and many more.
-Ghazal themes are love, emotions of the people with in depth meaning.
+Ghazal themes are love, emotions of the people with in-depth meaning.
 It still plays a prominent role in everyone’s life.
+Among many such ghazal singers here are the details of very few ghazal singers.